-- In week 13, the decline in influenza activity in Canada has been slowed by continued circulation of influenza B. Influenza activity remains within the expected levels for this time of year. - Overall, the influenza A(H1N1) virus remains the most common influenza virus circulating this season, however most influenza viruses circulating in recent weeks have been influenza B. - While the influenza A (H1N1)pdm09 virus has mostly affected adults 20-64 years of age this season, influenza B is having a greater impact on adults 65 years of age and older, as well as young persons 5 to 19 years of age. - 692 laboratory detections of influenza were reported in week 13.
-The percentage of laboratory tests positive for influenza was 14.2%. - The national ILI consultation rate was 25.9 consultations per 1,000 patients' visits, which is within the expected range for week 13. - Thirteen new influenza outbreaks were reported: 12 in long-term care facilities and 1 in a hospital.
-Also, 1 outbreak of ILI was reported in a school.
+- In week 14, influenza activity in Canada continues to decline slowly, with fewer cases of influenza B reported compared to the previous week.
+Although the influenza A(H1N1) virus was the most common influenza virus circulating this season, the majority of influenza viruses circulating currently are influenza B. Influenza activity remains within the expected levels for this time of year. - While the influenza A (H1N1)pdm09 virus has mostly affected adults 20-64 years of age this season, influenza B is having a greater impact on adults 65 years of age and older, as well as young persons 5 to 19 years of age. - 613 laboratory detections of influenza were reported in week 14.
+The percentage of laboratory tests positive for influenza was 11.7%. - The national ILI consultation rate was 32.0 consultations per 1,000 patients' visits, which is within the expected range for week 14. - Nine new influenza outbreaks were reported: 6 in long-term care facilities and 3 in hospitals.
+Also, 2 outbreaks of ILI were reported in other settings.